Hospitals

 - Most large health systems have recovered or exceeded their pre-pandemic margins but small and rural hospitals continue to struggle with financial performance, according to Moody’s credit rating agency.
 Operating performance, as defined by revenue, gradually improved at the 50 largest US hospitals in 2023, with cash flow margins increasing from 5.1% to 5.7%.
 Annual operating revenue growth also increased for the largest hospitals, to 9.3%.
 It surpassed the 8.6% expense growth for the 50 largest hospitals, reversing the trend from 2022.
 The 50 smallest Moody’s rated hospitals saw operating cash flow margin continue to decrease from 3.2% to 2.9%.
 And 68% of the 50 smallest hospitals reported an operating deficit—evidence of the ever-growing gap between large and small hospitals.
 This cohort of smallest hospitals and health systems had a median number of maintained beds of 283 and median revenues of $478 million.

-- Hospitals slightly increased their prices during the first 11 months of 2024, according to the US Bureau of Labor Statistics (BLS).
-Hospital industry employment and average wages for nonsupervisory employees increased slightly during the first 11 months of 2024, according to the BLS.
+- Hospitals slightly increased their prices during 2024, according to the US Bureau of Labor Statistics (BLS).
+Hospital industry employment and average wages for nonsupervisory employees increased slightly during the first month of 2025, according to the BLS.

 Get A Demo